broadinstitute/import-service/README.md

 DSP caps the number of versions that can be stored at 50 (this is just an arbitrary number), just to ensure plenty of versions available for rollback if a bug were introduced.

-In `app/cleanup_scripts`:
+In `cleanup_scripts`:

-The `delete-old-app-engine-versions-initial-cleanup` bash script handles cleanup of multiple versions, sorted by oldest.
+The `delete-old-app-engine-versions-cleanup` bash script handles cleanup of multiple versions, sorted by oldest.
 It has a cap of at least 50 versions that must remain after cleanup.

-The `delete-old-app-engine-versions` bash script handles programmatic cleanup of the oldest version, in exchange for the upload of the newest version.
-For `dev` GAE versions, the `delete-old-app-engine-versions` script is automatically invoked during each merge into the `develop` branch.

 For other environments other than `prod` (such as `alpha, perf, staging`), the script must be run manually.
 This is to ensure that the deletion of versions is intentional by an authenticated user.